 Many tests are used by doctors to detect or diagnose soft tissue sarcoma.
 They also perform tests to see if cancer has migrated to other parts of the body from where it began.
 It’s known as metastasis when this happens.
 Imaging examinations, for example, can reveal whether cancer has spread.
 Images of the inside of the body are produced via imaging tests.
 Doctors may also conduct tests to determine which treatments are most effective.

-A biopsy is the only guaranteed way for a doctor to know if a part of the body contains cancer in most types of cancer.
+A biopsy is the only guaranteed way for a doctor to know if a part of the body contains cancer in most types.
 A biopsy is a procedure in which a doctor removes a small sample of tissue to be tested in a laboratory.
-If a biopsy is not possible, the doctor may recommend further tests to aid in the diagnosis.
+If a biopsy is impossible, the doctor may recommend further tests to aid the diagnosis.
 Although there is a slight chance that biopsies will not provide a definitive answer, they are critical in allowing your doctor to make a precise diagnosis and develop a team-based treatment strategy.

 This section discusses sarcoma diagnosis options.
 Not every person will be subjected to all of the tests described below.
 When choosing a diagnostic test, your doctor may take into account the following factors:

 - The cancer kind that has been suspected.

 - Your age and overall well-being.